open-toolchain/tekton-catalog/container-registry/README.md

   See the documentation [here](./sample-docker-dind-sidecar/README.md)

-- The `sample-docker-dind-cluster` sub-directory contains an `event-listener-dind-cluster` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `execute-in-dind-cluster-task` and `vulnerability-advisor-task`.
+- The `sample-docker-dind-cluster` sub-directory contains an `event-listener-dind-cluster` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind-cluster` and `vulnerability-advisor-task`.
   It also contains a `dind-cluster-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information

   See the documentation [here](./sample-docker-dind-cluster/README.md)